sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-1776] - Group loan application synk repayment with meeting is not working as expected
  - [MIFOSX-1808] - After moving the group from one center to another "Center Summary" is not geting updated
  - [MIFOSX-1809] - Closure reason created for Group is displaying in Closure reason for Centers while closing the Center.
- - [MIFOSX-1830] - Print report icon is not visible in UI for savings transaction receipt and receipt is coming for reverse transaction
+ - [MIFOSX-1830] - Print report icon is not visible in UI for savings cashTransaction receipt and receipt is coming for reverse cashTransaction
  - [MIFOSX-1836] - Can't Transfer Clients between Groups
  - [MIFOSX-1839] - Issue related to Show Payment Details in Loans and Savings account Transactions
  - [MIFOSX-1847] - Data tables - can be deleted - even if data exists